• Skip to main content

 In 1989, Pepsi announced they had signed Madonna to a year-long endorsement contract, paying her $5 million.

-In exchange, she would appear in a series of television commercials and Pepsi would sponsor her concert tour.
+In exchange, she would appear in television commercials, and Pepsi would sponsor her concert tour.

-However, Madonna’s controversial ‘Like a Prayer’ MTV video portraying burning crosses and other dark scenes caused a backlash and negative press for Pepsi, including boycott threats.
+However, Madonna’s controversial ‘Like a Prayer’ MTV video, which portrays burning crosses and other dark scenes, caused a backlash and negative press for Pepsi, including boycott threats.

-In the end, Madonna was allowed to keep her $5 million advance and Pepsi stopped airing their Madonna ads.
+In the end, Madonna was allowed to keep her $5 million advance, and Pepsi stopped airing its Madonna ads.

 Pepsi had failed to ask to see Madonna’s videos before they signed the deal.